 How to apply for an apprenticeship

-When vacancies appear, it’s a good idea to apply as soon as you can — depending on numbers of applications, firms may close the recruitment process early.
+When vacancies appear, it’s a good idea to apply as soon as you can as the employer may close the recruitment process early.

-Take time to research the job role and your career interests thoroughly.
-You may want to organise some relevant work experience to confirm it’s what you want to do, and build your CV.
+Take time to research the job role and check it aligns to your career interests.
+If you’re not sure you may want to organise relevant work experience which will also help to build your CV.

-Look carefully at the skills and personal qualities required in the job description.
+Look carefully at the job description under the skills and personal qualities required in the job description.
 Try to find examples of things you have done to demonstrate what they're looking for.